WXY-Belief/DeepSpa/README.md

 - `anatomic_region_num`: # The number of anatomic region

-- `draw_3d_mode`:  # the way of 3d exhibition.
-1: ploty 2: point cloud.
-Plotly has a limit of supporting up to 400,000 cells, whereas point cloud can handle any number of cells.

 ### Running
 After selecting all parameter value, the cell segmentation will be executed by running the following command.